 Bring your group to a StoryBook Theater show and experience the magic of live theater!
 StoryBook Theater offers weekday matinees for groups of 10 or more.
-Group tickets are only $8.50 for our regular season, and $10.00 for our special holiday show, “The Elves and the Toymaker.”
+Group tickets are only $9 for matinee tickets to our StoryBook Theater season.

 StoryBook Theater productions are 55-minute musical fairytale adaptations, written especially for young people ages 3-10, but fun for grown-ups too.
 Every story includes audience participation, and conveys a positive life lesson for children.
 StoryBook shows are never scary and always have a happy ending.